 INTRODUCTION

-This page has been published to raise awareness about the fraudulent activities of Amjad Ali Chajra and his son, Faisal Raza Chajra.
+This page has been published to raise awareness about the fraudulent activities of Amjad Ali and his son, Faisal Raza.
 Operating across Pakistan, the UAE, Oman, Qatar, and other Gulf countries, they have been involved in multiple scams that have impacted numerous individuals and businesses, leaving behind significant financial and legal consequences.

 This page shares evidence and testimonies to warn others and promote accountability.